 It soon became clear that the 28-year-old Lewis, who had starred in TV shows like Sons of Anarchy, Criminal Minds, and The O.C., had killed the woman and her cat, attacked her neighbors, and then jumped to his death from the roof.
 But why?

 Before long, his stunning and tragic downfall began to take form.
-The once-promising young actor had suffered a number of personal setbacks in recent years, triggering a devastating spiral that ended with his shocking death.
+The once-promising young actor had suffered a number of personal setbacks in recent years, triggering a devastating spiral that ended with his tragic death.

 The Rise Of Johnny Lewis In Hollywood